New Resource: HCC Tearsheet 2025. Access Now!

 July 25, 2023

-In healthcare, accurately assessing and predicting patient risks is crucial for effective care management and appropriate allocation of resources.
+In healthcare, understanding the Lifecycle of a Risk Score is crucial for accurately assessing and predicting patient risks, leading to effective care management and appropriate allocation of resources.
 Risk scores, also known as Risk Adjustment Factors (RAFs), play a significant role in this process.
 By quantifying an individual’s health status and associated costs, risk scores help healthcare organizations, insurers, and policymakers evaluate the potential financial risks associated with specific patient populations.

 Components of a Risk Score